joeqnicholson/spaceRunner/README.md

 }
 asteroids();
 ```
-    - Having the ship tilt naturally when the player moves side to side.
+- Ensuring the ship tilts naturally when the player moves side to side.
 An unforseen challenge was having the ship return to it's neutral position after the movement had been performed.

 ```javascript
 let move=()=>{